nestjs/docs.nestjs.com/content/exception-filters.md

 }
 ```

-The `HttpException` constructor takes `string | object` as the first argument.
-If you pass an `object` instead of a `string`, you'll completely override the response body.
+The `HttpException` constructor takes two arguments which determine the JSON response body and the HTTP Status Code respectively.
+The first argument is of type `string | object`.
+Pass a string to customize the error message (as shown in the `GET` handler of the `CatsController` above).
+Pass a plain literal `object` with properties `status` (the status code to appear in the JSON response body) and `error` (the message string) in the first parameter, instead of a `string`, to completely override the response body.
+The second constructor argument should be the actual HTTP response code.

 ```typescript
 @@filename(cats.controller)